Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Anticomonotonic restrictions for functionals: additivity and linearity

-Two acts $X$ and $Y$ in $B(\gww,\F)$ are \textit{antimonotonic} if $X$ and $-Y$ are comonotonic.
-While comonotonicity captures the idea of two acts covarying positively, antimonotonicity refers to negative covariation between the variables.
-Each constant act is both comonotonic and antimonotonic with every other act.
-The next subsections show that antimonotonic additivity implies full-force additivity under each of some additional assumptions, being finiteness of $\gww$, continuity of $I$, or monotonicity of $I$.
+Two acts $X$ and $Y$ in $B(\gww,\F)$ are \textit{anticomonotonic} ({\it AC\/}) if $X$ and $-Y$ are comonotonic.
+Other terms used in the literature are antimonotonicity or counter-monotonicity.
+Each constant act is both comonotonic and AC with every other act.